doctavious/snippext/README.md

 [//]: # (TODO: mention The code snippets will do smart trimming of snippet indentation. remove leading spaces from indented code snippets.)

 > [!NOTE]
 > Named C# regions will also be picked up, with the name of the region used as the identifier.

 ### Features

 #### Retain Nested Snippet Comments

 Snippets can be nested in other snippets.
 By default, nested snippet comments are omitted from being included in the parent snippet content.
-Nested snippet comments can be retained by globally by either passing the `retain_nested_snippet_comments` flag to the `extract` CLI command or setting it to true within the snippet configuration file.
+Nested snippet comments can be retained by globally by either passing the `--retain-nested-snippet-comments` flag to the `extract` CLI command or setting it to true within the snippet configuration file.
 You can also enable it on individual snippets by including it in the JSON configuration of the source snippet.

 ## Target Files